NHL Game of the Week: ESPN/ABC takes over

 with the Thanksgiving Showdown between the New York Rangers and the Boston Bruins.
+The Thanksgiving Showdown, however, only aired on ABC in its first year of the 7-year deal; the network traded it to TNT Sports in favor of airing Stadium Series games either on ABC or ESPN, starting in its second year.

 ABC’s game of the week coverage consists of mostly of either doubleheaders or tripleheaders from Saturday afternoon to night which usually begins at the last weeks of the season which starts with a 30-minute pregame show.